What is Ashtanga Yoga?

 Before we can steady the mind, the body must be strong and healthy so as to not be a distraction for the mind, this is the purpose of our asana (posture) practice and why this is often the first limb that students are introduced to.
 It is important to remember, however, that asana is just one of 8 limbs and cannot by itself lead to great and lasting internal transformation.

-The Ashtanga Vinyasa Yoga system was created as a method to incorporate the teachings of the Sage Patanjali’s original yoga in a way that could be practiced daily.
+The Ashtanga Yoga we practice today was created as a method to incorporate the teachings of the Sage Patanjali’s original yoga in a way that could be practiced daily.
 The teachings are estimated to be thousands of years old and were founded by the Rishi Vamana, for every-day people living in rapidly growing cities where there were increasing demands on their time and becoming a yogic ascetic and giving up ones worldly possessions, family responsibilities and careers was not practical.

 More recently the teachings were handed down orally by Ramamohan Brahmachari to Sri T Krishnamacharya, who later rediscovered their early documentation in the Yoga Korunta in the Calcutta library.
 The Yoga Korunta contained lists of many different groupings of asanas (postures) and highly original (at the time) teachings on vinyasa, dristhi, bandhas, mudras and philosophy.